UV Laser Marking

 Mechanism and Characteristics of UV Lasers

-The wavelength of a UV laser is one-third that of standard wavelength lasers, and thus UV lasers are also referred to as third-harmonic generation (THG) lasers.
-By passing a standard wavelength laser with a wavelength of 1064 nm through a non-linear crystal, the wavelength is reduced to 532 nm.
-This is further passed through another crystal, effectively reducing its wavelength to 355 nm.
+By passing a standard wavelength laser (1064 nm) through a non-linear crystal, the wavelength is reduced to 532 nm.
+This light is further passed through another crystal, effectively reducing its wavelength to 355 nm.
+As a result, UV lasers are commonly called third-harmonic generation (THG) lasers.

 Feature: High-contrast marking

-Compared with standard wavelength lasers (IR/1064 nm) and green lasers (SHG/532 nm), UV lasers generally have a remarkably higher material absorption rate, which enables efficient absorption of emitted light by the marking surface.
+Compared with standard laser light (1064 nm) and green laser light (532 nm), UV laser light has a remarkably higher material absorption rate.
 This means the power does not need to be increased to create highly visible marks.

 Feature: Damage-free marking